Local moving companies in Virginia

 Other considerations when moving to Jackson, MS

-- Change of address: We recommend submitting your change of address form with USPS at least a week prior to your move.
-You can set an official move date on the form and this way all of your mail will get properly forwarded to Mississippi.
+- Change of address: Make sure to submit your USPS change of address form at least a week before your move.
+You can choose your moving date so your mail will be forwarded to Mississippi without any delays.
 Get started here.

-- Mover's insurance: Every state has their own requirements when it comes to insurance.
-Released Value Protection is the cost-free choice provided by movers, but it offers minimal coverage.
+- Mover’s insurance: Released Value Protection is the cost-free choice provided by movers, but it offers minimal coverage.
 Movers are only responsible for up to 60 cents per pound per article.
 For comprehensive coverage of your items, consider exploring alternative options with your chosen moving company or a third-party insurance provider.

 FAQ